IanAWatson/LillyMol/docs/python/rdkit_cookbook.md

 ```

 ## Create Fragments
+In Lillymol the way to do this is with command line tool [dicer](/docs/Molecule_Tools/dicer.md),
+which offers a lot of flexibility and performance, and addresses the recursive
+fragment creation problem.
+In any situation where molecular fragmentation
+was needed, `dicer` would be the tool to use.

 The case used in the RDKit Cookbook is conceptually different from
 how such things would typically be processed in LillyMol.
 This example
-needs to be converted to atom numbers, because if we remove a bond number,
+needs to be converted to atom numbers, because if we remove a bond by number,
-that may invalidate any exisitng bond numbers.
+that may invalidate any exisitng bond numbers - inside a Molecule the

-So this example is re-cast to use atom numbers.
-There is no library
-function to perform this operation, although clearly it would be
-straightforward.
+bonds are stored as a vector of bonds, so removing any one can
+invalidate previous atom numbers.

+This code seems to recreate what is done.
 ```
 from lillymol import *